stamparm/pcapy-ng/README.md

 ## Licensing ##

-This software is provided under under a slightly modified version of the Apache Software License.
+This software is provided under under the Apache Software License.
 See the accompanying LICENSE file for more information.

 ## Contact Us ##